pavannaik3009/IMDB_Reco/README.md

 ## Web Scraping
 Tools: Python(Beautifulsoup, re)

+Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.

 **re(regular expression)** is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.